xingyueye/pytorch-quantization/README.md

 ### Quantization Performance on Classical Models

 MPQ Quantization performance is tested with a list of classical models that are mostly used in practice, such as ResNet, MobileNet, EfficientNet, Swin, Bert and YOLOv6.
+The average accuracy loss is 0.41% compared to their FP16 counterparts.

 ![Classical Models Accuracy](assets/sop_acc.png)